- Learn to identify solutions to complex global problems

 Start dates: September and January

-Teaching takes place: Evenings and the occasional Friday/Saturday (one per semester).
+Teaching takes place: Evenings, daytime and the occasional Friday/Saturday (one per semester).

 Distance learning available: For some modules, with extensive use of a programme blog for the Professional Practice modules.